markbirss/FFC-Extender/README.md

 # FFC-Extender and Adapter
-FFC (Flexible Flat Cable) Cable Extender and Adapter.
+FFC (Flexible Flat Cable) Extender and Adapter.